hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 $$
 \varinjlim
 $$
-is read “direct limit” or “colimit.”
+is read "direct limit" or "colimit."
 You meet it any time you have data that keeps getting **pushed forward** along bigger and bigger objects.
 In stalks the objects are opens that shrink toward the point \(x\).
 Each restriction map sends data from a larger open to a smaller one.
 The direct limit remembers only the values that eventually stabilise under all those maps.

 **Warning 7.1.** Sometimes students will think a direct limit is a plain union.
 Not always.
 You first *identify* elements that match under the restriction maps, then take the union of those equivalence classes.
 Forgetting the identification step gives wrong answers.